Breast Implant Associated ALCL (BIA-ALCL) – What Is It and What Does It Mean For Me?

 BIA-ALCL is associated with textured implants.
 The texturing used on breast implants varies significantly between manufactures.
 The risk for BIA-ALCL is related to the type of texturing used on the implant.
 A more “aggressive” texturing has a higher risk for developing BIA-ALCL.
 As a result, the risk for BIA-ALCL can vary significantly between the manufacturers.

 There was a recent announcement that Allergan has voluntarily recalled BIOCELL® textured breast implants due to uncommon incidence of BIA-ALCL.
 To read the full company announcement as posted on the FDA’s website, click here.

 As of now, there have not been any confirmed cases of BIA-ALCL in women who have only smooth implants.

 How can I be sure my breast implants are safe?

 The best way to ensure your procedure is as low-risk as possible to choose an experienced, board-certified plastic surgeon who can share the current data and risk profile for the implant you are considering .
 Your plastic surgeon should have a proven track record of successful patient outcomes and is prepared to perform your surgery with the highest regard for safety regulations and guidelines.
 No surgeon can guarantee that you will not develop BIA-ALCL or other complications, but with continued follow up and communication, all of your post-op concerns can be quickly addressed.
 Because BIA-ALCL has only been identified in patients with symptoms such as pain, lumps, or swelling after the surgical incision has fully healed, breast implant removal without symptoms is not recommended.

 For additional information from the FDA, click here to see their FAQ page.

-If you have additional questions or concerns about your breast implants, please schedule an appointment with highly trained, board-certified plastic surgeons, Dr. Broadway or Dr. Cisco.
+If you have additional questions or concerns about your breast implants, please schedule an appointment with a highly trained, board-certified plastic surgeons, Dr. Broadway.